Excel for the web

 Set Up Connection

-If you do not yet have a data connection to CData Connect, you need to set one up.
+If you do not yet have the data connection you need for CData Connect Spreadsheets, you need to set one up.

 1. In the add-in pane, click Setup Connection.
-Allow CData Connect to display a new window.
+Allow CData Connect Spreadsheets to display a new window.

-The new window displays the Add Connection screen for CData Connect.
+The new window displays the Add Connection screen for CData Connect Spreadsheets.

-2. Select the connector for the data you wish to connect to Excel for the web.
+2. Select the connector for the data you want to connect to Excel for the web.

 3. Enter your data connection settings.
 Save and test your connection.